Boff Whalley: Career

 Together with his fellow members of Chimp Eats Banana, Midge (Michael Hartley) and Danbert Nobacon, Whalley moved from Burnley to Leeds in 1981, and studied at the University of Leeds.
 He dropped out after a year before moving into the South View House squat in Armley.
 It was at this squat that he was part of an anarchist collective that later became the band Chumbawamba.

-Chumbawamba was a hardcore punk band in the style of DC punk, or LA punk.
+Chumbawamba was an anarchist punk band.
 In 1984, when the British coal mining industry was privatised by Margaret Thatcher's government and the National Union of Mineworkers began protesting, Chumbawamba became even more politically active in equal rights and labour rights.

 Whalley became a guitarist despite describing himself as being of "limited ability".
 He continued to play guitar and sing while doing a series of other jobs such as shop worker, newspaper delivery man, typesetter, and cartoonist.

 In 2013, Whalley wrote a musical drama, "Wrong 'Un", which was performed in Norwich.
 It was based on the life of suffragette Grace Marcon.

 Fell running

 Beyond his musical career, Whalley has been prominent in the fell running scene, particularly in West Yorkshire, running at a relatively high standard.
 Touring and recording commitments have influenced the extent to which he has been able to pursue this activity.
 He was instrumental in the production of the Fellternative fell running fanzine in the early 1990s.

-Whalley recorded a song called "Stud Marks on the Summits", inspired by a chance meeting with legendary fell runner Bill Smith.
+Whalley recorded a song called "Stud Marks on the Summits", inspired by a chance meeting with fell runner Bill Smith.
 Whalley took up fell running as a result.
 He was paraphrased as having said Smith "encapsulated the ethos of the sport – its emphasis on self-reliance and nature and its history."